NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases/PatientFlag-record/Add-a-PatientFlag-and-associated-resources.page.md

 ### System Interactions

-The practitioner decides to record patient flag information.
+The practitioner decides to record patient flag information that has associated resources.

-This could be done with individual calls to the required endpoints, or can be done in a single transaction Bundle.
-A transaction Bundle can help with data integrity requirements and also help to reduce required http calls.
+This is done in a single transaction Bundle.
+A transaction Bundle helps with data integrity and also helps to reduce required http calls.

 <plantuml>
 @startuml